Looking for a foam roller to help with your ride recovery?

 Longer rollers are the most stable and lend themselves well to a range of different exercises.
 Typically 36” long, they are long enough to be able to include the whole back without compromising the exercise.

-Half round rollers are more for stretching and some Pilates exercises.
-They are very stable but won’t be any use for most roller exercises.
+Half-round rollers are more for stretching and some Pilates exercises.
+They are very stable but won’t be of any use for most roller exercises.

 3. Surface Texture

 Surface texture is largely down to personal choice but certain types like textured rollers can be effective at targeting deeper muscle groups.

 Smoother surfaces provide a consistent pressure along the entire length of the roller.
 If you’re new to rolling or have sensitive skin or muscles, this is a good place to start.

 Texture rollers come in all varieties from ridges to knobbly.
 They are supposed to imitate the hands and fingers of a masseuse for deeper muscle penetration.
 They are not as consistent in their pressure as smooth rollers but can reach deeper.

 Geek Tip : Smooth surface foam rollers are ideal for beginners.